jefryramadhan/Data-Analysis-Supermarket-Dailymart-Excel/README.md

 - weekly sales norms between 11.500 transactions indicating market stability.
 - The highest monthly sales performance was in March ranging close to 51.000 transactions.
 - The highest sales driving product is Cereal and the second is Ice Cream.
-- My recommendation is make a bundling promo of Cereal and Ice cream products or make another bundling of top 10 selling products.
+- My recommendation is make a bundling promo of Cereal and Ice cream products or make another bundling of top 10 Products sold.

 ## Final Conclusion
+To improve the sales of Supermarket Dailymart, from the basket market analysis, the markting strategic plan focuses on the most sold products.
+Make a bundling promo of Cereal and Ice cream prodcut or make another bundling of top 10 product sold, do a sales strategy to put products that sell less side by side with the most sold so that buyers are interested in buying them.
+This demographic represents stable weekly sales performance and less stable monthly performance. conducting a special campaign in feb to counteract the seasonal downward trend will stabilize monthly sales.